patchlevel/event-sourcing/docs/pages/store.md

 ## Store types

-We offer two store strategies that you can choose as you like.
+We only offer one Doctrine Dbal Store by default.
+But you can implement your own store if you want to.

-### Single Table Store
+### Doctrine DBAL Store

-With the `SingleTableStore` everything is saved in one table.
+With the `DoctrineDbalStore` everything is saved in one table.
-The dbal connection is needed, a mapping of the aggregate class and aggregate name and, last but not least, the table name.
+The dbal connection is needed, a mapping of the aggregate class and aggregate name and the table name.

 ```php
 use Patchlevel\EventSourcing\Metadata\AggregateRoot\AggregateRootRegistry;